 - Families Can Advance Research and Possible Cures by completing the Registry Research Study!

-Families Can Advance Research and Possible Cures by completing the Registry!
+Families Can Advance Research by Participating in the SCN8A Registry Research Study!

-Benefits of your participation in this Community SCN8A Registry and the Registry Research Study:
+Benefits of your participation in this Community SCN8A Registry Research Study:

 - PROMOTE early diagnosis.